Teaching through the learning platform Mitt UiB.

 Mål og innhald

-- can communicate and contribute to alternative approaches and understandings of environmental and development problems.
+- evaluates the relative strengths and limitations of distinct approaches or understandings of environmental and development problems.

 Krav til forkunnskapar

 Master's Programme in Geographies of Sustainable Development (MASV-MEHA) or Master's Programme in Geography (MASV-GEOG), students from other relevant master¿s programmes at UiB and incoming exchange students with relevant background.
 Interested students from other programmes and exchange students are welcome to contact the Department of Geography (Studieveileder.firstname.lastname@example.org).

 This is a hybrid classroom-online course, allowing for both in-classroom and online participation.
 The course is divided into two parts.
 Part I consists of seven double-hour lectures examining key themes and debates in geographical research on sustainable development and environmental governance.
 Part II consists of a series of seven seminars, in which students are encouraged to engage these debates with reference to place-based case studies.
 At each seminar, students will present progress towards their course paper and receive feedback from their peers.

 - Essay (30% of the total grade)

 - Term paper (40% of the total grade)

 - Oral exam (30% of the total grade)

 All parts of assessment must be passed in the same semester.
 Grades for each part of assessment and the final grade will be published in Studentweb.